ponceoscarj/speech_ker/asr/models/nvidia-nemo/README.md

 ## Model Characteristics
 Brief description of the models from NVIDIA NeMo.

+## Manifest generation
+All NeMo ASR models need a manifest file which can be created with the `create_manifest.py` script.
+Instructions for manifest generation for ASR models are within the script.

+Introduce this manifest when running the models under the `dataset_manifest` parameter.

 ### Transformer (AED) Models
 | Model Name                  | Encoder          | Decoder      | NeMo Call             | Python Script         |
 |-----------------------------|------------------|--------------|-----------------------|-----------------------|